akuxe/akuxe-notes/README.md

 # 🧠 UX/UI & Web Dev Notes

-Welcome to my **Personal Notes and Lessons on UI/UX Design and Web Development**, built using **Next.js**.
+**Personal Notes and Lessons on UI/UX Design and Web Development** is a clean, simple, and fast knowledge base built with **Next.js**, **Tailwind CSS**, and **pnpm** for optimal performance.

-This is not just another blog — it's a developer and designer friendly knowledge base 📚 with structured topics on UI/UX, Figma, frontend development, code examples, and beautiful design patterns aimed at clarity and learning.
+This isn’t just another blog — it’s my personal knowledge base, crafted for both developers and designers.
+It features structured content on UI/UX, Figma, frontend development, code examples, and design patterns, all designed for clarity, depth, and practical learning.

 ## 🚀 Live Demo